ValidMind for model development 3 — Integrate custom tests

 Confusion Matrix

 The Confusion Matrix test evaluates the classification model’s ability to correctly distinguish between positive and negative classes by comparing predicted and true labels.
-The results are presented as a normalized 2x2 matrix, with each cell representing the proportion of predictions for each true/predicted label combination.
-The matrix provides a direct view of the model’s true positive, true negative, false positive, and false negative rates, facilitating assessment of overall classification performance.
+The results are presented as a normalized 2x2 matrix, where each cell represents the proportion of predictions for each true/predicted label combination.
+The matrix provides a holistic view of model performance, including the rates of true positives, true negatives, false positives, and false negatives.

 Key insights:

-• Balanced true positive and true negative rates: The model correctly predicts true positives (0.32) and true negatives (0.31) at similar rates, indicating comparable performance across both classes.
+• Balanced true positive and true negative rates: The normalized values for true positives (0.32) and true negatives (0.31) are closely aligned, indicating similar accuracy in identifying both classes.

-The confusion matrix reveals that the model maintains a balanced classification profile, with similar rates of correct and incorrect predictions for both positive and negative classes.
-The absence of pronounced class imbalance or dominant error types suggests consistent model behavior across the evaluated dataset.
+The confusion matrix indicates that the model demonstrates balanced performance across both classes, with similar rates of correct and incorrect predictions for positive and negative labels.
+The absence of a dominant error type suggests that the model does not exhibit a systematic bias toward either class, supporting a consistent classification approach.

 Parameters: